thunderbird/webext-docs/changes/esr91.rst

 * The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being composed, if your extension has the ``compose`` permission.

-  *This change has been backported to Thunderbird 78.6.0.*

 tabs
 ====

 * At start-up, :ref:`tabs.create <tabs.create>` will now wait for a window to open before attempting to open a tab.

-  *This change has been backported to Thunderbird 78.5.0.*

 windows
 =======

 * The :ref:`windows.openDefaultBrowser` function has been added.

-  *This change has been backported to Thunderbird 78.6.0.*

 browserAction
 ==================================================

 * The :ref:`browserAction.setLabel` and :ref:`browserAction.getLabel` functions have been added.
 It is now possible to set a label value different from the title (which is used as tooltip text).
 The label can be set to an empty string to make the action button not have a label at all.
 If the toolbar is set to text-mode only (no icons), the action button label uses the title as fallback, in case an empty label has been set.

-  *This change has been backported to Thunderbird 78.6.0.*

 composeAction
 ==================================================

 * The :ref:`composeAction.setLabel` and :ref:`composeAction.getLabel` functions have been added.
 It is now possible to set a label value different from the title (which is used as tooltip text).
 The label can be set to an empty string to make the action button not have a label at all.
 If the toolbar is set to text-mode only (no icons), the action button label uses the title as fallback, in case an empty label has been set.

-  *This change has been backported to Thunderbird 78.6.0.*

 messageDisplayAction
 ==================================================

 * The :ref:`messageDisplayAction.setLabel` and :ref:`messageDisplayAction.getLabel` functions have been added.
 It is now possible to set a label value different from the title (which is used as tooltip text).
 The label can be set to an empty string to make the action button not have a label at all.
 If the toolbar is set to text-mode only (no icons), the action button label uses the title as fallback, in case an empty label has been set.

-  *This change has been backported to Thunderbird 78.6.0.*

 ____